-FLOPSC is made up of representatives from the Airport's operations team, the FPT, our airlines, the DfT, CAA, Air Navigation Solutions (ANS) and NATS.
+FLOPSC is made up of representatives from the Airport's operations team, the Airspace Office, our airlines, the DfT, CAA, Air Navigation Solutions (ANS, the providers of our ATC in our Gatwick tower) and NATS.
 It meets on a bi-monthly basis throughout the year to review operational performance, adherence to noise and track keeping rules and to share best practice.